Obama warns it soon may be too late to save the economy.

 How dare they fly to Washington corporate jets asking for bailouts?

-These guys, why they're tone deaf, they're insensitive.
+These guys, why, they're tone deaf.

 The correct response to this is it's none of anybody's business.

-If Starbucks, if Howard Schultz, as a good liberal, wants to own three corporate airplanes purchased with the profits of latte cinnamon cappuccino supreme.
+If Starbucks, if Howard Schultz, as a good liberal, wants to own three corporate airplanes purchased with the profits of Latte, Cinnamon, Cappuccino Supreme, or whatever the hell they sell in there.

-And if he increases his profits by firing fellow liberal employees, and closing Starbucks stores in liberal neighborhoods, and increases his profitability by reducing the match in the 401ks.
+And if he increases his profits by firing fellow liberal employees and closing Starbucks stores in liberal neighborhoods and increases his profitability by reducing the match in the 401ks, it's his and a board of directors' business.

-It's not ours, and they can do whatever they want to do.
+It's not ours and they can do whatever they want to do.

 That is the correct response.